-At Cosy Owl we are pleased to be able to offer an ever-growing range of vegan friendly products.
+At Cosy Owl we are pleased to be able to offer an ever-growing range of Vegan Candle Making Supplies.
 We have a strong ethical ethos and ensure all our products are sustainably sourced, environmentally friendly, cruelty free and increasingly, vegan friendly.

 For your convenience we clearly mark every product to show if it is completely vegan friendly and you can rest assured that our products are ethical and sustainably sourced.
 We are also continually reducing the environmental impact of our packaging, whilst ensuring that our products get to you in the condition that you would expect them to.
 Our goal is to help you make the type of candles that you want, and we know that organic, ethical and vegan friendly ingredients are an important part of enabling you to do that.

 Below we discussed in further detail how to create more ethical candles and how we can help you to achieve this.

 Veganism within the candle making industry

 The main reasons people become vegan are because of their love and respect for animals as well as the environment.
 More and more people are changing their diets and their living habits in a bid to stop / reduce animal cruelty and live a more environmentally friendly lifestyle.
 In this article we are going to explore what you can do when making candles to ensure you have a vegan friendly and or environmentally friendly product at the end.

 Here at Cosy Owl we are pleased to promote that our products are cruelty free, all products / ingredients used by our manufacturers are traceable and follow cruelty free processes from start to finish.
 However, we realise that vegan friendly is a step beyond this.